randombot2/rougail/README.md

 `rougail` is my personal library that encompass my vision of Nim's future, all the latest, hypest and greatest tech that I could find at the moment have been incorporated in it.
 I also try to not rely on Nimble too much and use `git clone` for vendoring.
 Of the many things in this library, the most notable ones are:

-- std/json API-compatible, `simdjson` based json de/serialiasation with the possibility to turn the json parser into a `JsonNode` when needed.
-- Composable, zero-cost iterators and lambdas that are inlined and can be turned into closures at will that can express powerful FP idioms.
-- Preallocated, tagged exceptions that has all the advantages of `Result` and convenience of `try/except` at minimal cost.
-- CPS based `async/await` and `Future[T]` based on `io_uring` and `nim-sys`.

 ## Credits